syncfusion-content/maui-docs/MAUI/Popup/popup-size.md

 ## Auto-size Popup

 The `SfPopup` can auto-size the popup view based on the contents loaded inside its `SfPopup.ContentTemplate` property using the `SfPopup.AutoSizeMode` property.
 The default value is `AutoSizeMode.None`.
-You can choose to auto-size the Popup in height, width or in both height and width of its contents.
-By default, the `HeightRequest` and `WidthRequest` set to the `SfPopup` or the views loaded inside the template is given higher priority than the `AutoSizeMode`.
+You can choose to auto-size the Popup in the height, width or in both .height and width of its contents.
+By default, the `HeightRequest` and `WidthRequest` set to the `SfPopup` or the views loaded inside the template are given higher priority than the `AutoSizeMode`.

-In the following code snippet the Popup is auto-sized in height based on the content loaded inside the `SfPopup.ContentTemplate` property.
+In the following code sample, the Popup is auto-sized in the height based on the content loaded inside the `SfPopup.ContentTemplate` property.

 {% tabs %}